ARTS MANAGEMENT PROGRAM FACULTY

 Szabo earned her bachelor’s degree while studying music education and clarinet performance at Roosevelt University Chicago College of Performing Arts in 2006.

-In 2008, she received her master’s degree in clarinet performance and ethnomusicology from the Florida State University College of Music.
+In 2008, she received her master’s degree in clarinet performance and world music from the Florida State University College of Music.

 Before coming to Sweet Briar, Szabo was the woodwind and chamber music coach for the Tallahassee Youth Symphony.
 She was also the front of house manager at Ruby Diamond Concert Hall, a recently renovated state-of-the-art performance hall on FSU’s Tallahassee campus.
 While at FSU, she also held an assistantship with the FSU College of Music’s office of community engagement.
-She has performed with the Tallahassee Symphony, the Chicago Metropolitan Symphony, the DuPage Symphony, the Albany Symphony, the Jacksonville Symphony, the Gulf Coast Sinfonietta, the National Panama Symphony and the Kishwaukee Symphony.
-Szabo has performed throughout the United States and international locations including Panama, Brazil, Argentina, Italy, Austria, Germany, France and Canada.
+She has performed with the Tallahassee Symphony, Lynchburg Symphony, the Chicago Metropolitan Symphony, the DuPage Symphony, the Albany Symphony, the Jacksonville Symphony, the Gulf Coast Sinfonietta, the National Panama Symphony and the Kishwaukee Symphony.
+Szabo has performed throughout the United States and international locations including Panama, The Netherlands, Switzerland, Austria, Germany, France and Canada.